• Are beach vacations always expensive?

 © Courtesy of kgrif - Fotolia.com

-Huntington Beach, otherwise known as Surf City U.S.A. is a mecca for surfers of all ages and abilities.
+Huntington Beach, otherwise known as Surf City U.S.A. is a destination for surfers of all ages and abilities.
 Lessons and equipment rental are available for individuals and groups at the Banzai Surf School, an accredited member of the National Surf Schools & Instructors Association.
 Beachgoers who would rather catch some rays than catch a wave can stretch out on a beach towel along 10 miles of award-winning sandy shoreline.
 Beach volleyball is a popular waterfront sport and tournaments are held throughout the year.
 For bicycle rentals and burger baskets, tourists can hit one of the concession stands along the beach.

 Virginia Beach